 Most brands allow influencers to promote competitors, as long as the products are in separate verticals.

-But outdoor brands are crammed with similar products — after all, there are only so many unique technical features you can cram into a tent.
+But outdoor companies are crammed with similar products — after all, there are only so many unique technical features you can cram into a tent.
 Wyeth adheres to his own noncompete agreement, never partnering with two brands catering to the same market.
 Best sometimes throws a glove over the name of a rival company when he shoots.

 The popular winter climbing route up Mt.
 St. Helens